Your first EURES job for a young person

 - Support may be sought for job opportunities in EU countries, Norway and Iceland but not in Switzerland or Liechtenstein.

-- Financial support for a job interview and/or relocation is no longer granted when the work tasks are related to Business support/Call Centre operations.
+- Financial support for a job interview and/or relocation is no longer granted when work tasks in Business support/Call Centre operations contain sales or telemarketing.

 Support for language training, recognition of qualifications and supplementary relocation allowance